 Projects are also encouraged to explore potential complementarities with projects funded under the Cluster 2 topic HORIZON-CL2-2025-01-TRANSFO-10: “Good practices for increased autonomy of persons with disabilities, including physical, mental, intellectual and sensory disabilities” and Cluster 1 topic HORIZON-HLTH-2025-03-STAYHLTH-01-two-stage: “Improving the quality of life of persons with intellectual disabilities and their families”.

+Applicants envisaging to include clinical studies should provide details of their clinical studies in the dedicated annex using the template provided in the submission system.

-HORIZON-HLTH-2026-01-STAYHLTH-02: Behavioural interventions as primary prevention for NCDs
+HORIZON-HLTH-2026-01-STAYHLTH-02: Behavioural interventions as primary prevention for NCDs among young people